medwf/alx-higher_level_programming/0x05-python-exceptions/README.md

 0. Safe list printing : Write a function that prints x elements of a list.
 1. Write a function that prints an integer with "{:d}".format().
+2. Write a function that prints the first x elements of a list and only integers.